britram/rains-prototype/draft-trammell-rains-protocol.md

 IANA via Expert Review {{?RFC5226}}.

 The urn:x-rains namespace used by the RAINS capability mechanism in
-{{cbor-capabilities}} may be a candidate for replacement with an IANA-registered namespace in a future revision of this document.
+{{capabilities}} may be a candidate for replacement with an IANA-registered namespace in a future revision of this document.

 # Acknowledgments